 About Cherokee Strip Regional Heritage Center

-This area of land was given to the Cherokee nation in the nineteenth century and became home to Native American tribes before it was sold back to the government.
+The Cherokee Strip Regional Heritage Center in Enid, Oklahoma, chronicles the history of the area of land known as the Cherokee Strip or the Cherokee Outlet.
 With land in great demand, on 16 September 1893, the government opened up the Cherokee Strip to a land run – the biggest one in US history.

 Today, the Cherokee Strip Regional Heritage Center tells the story of the area and the people who lived there including indigenous Americans and the pioneers.

 The Cherokee Strip was a 60 mile-wide parcel of land along the Oklahoma-Kansas border created in 1836.
 The US government forced out the indigenous Americans of the Cherokee Nation to cede lands east of the Mississippi River.